vishvAsa/kalpAntaram/dharmaH/nibandhaH/en/kANe/history/v1p1/12_the_dharmasUtra_of_sankha-likhita.md

 The dharmasūtra of Śāṅkha-Likhita would appear, from the quotations in the *nibandha*s, to have closely resembled the other extant sūtras on dharma in style and contents.
 It embraced almost all the topics treated of in Gautama or Āpastamba.
 It agrees very closely with thewords of Gautama and Baudhāyana in several places.[^136] It is curious to note that a quotation from Śāṅkha containing the names of writers of smṛtis cites Śāṅkha-Likhita as authority.[^137]

 The dharmasūtra seems to have permitted niyoga, speaks of twelve secondary sons, and did not favour (like Āpastamba) the claims of females to succeed to males.
 On certain points the dharmasūtra of Śāṅkha marks a more advanced state of opinion than is the case with Gautama or Āpastamba. Śāṅkha speaks of several kinds of ordeals and appears to have contained elaborate prose rules about them (vide Aparārka on Yāj.
 II, 95; Smṛticandrikā II, p.
 112, Viramitrodaya, p.
 270).

-As regards partition and inheritance,
+As regards partition and inheritance, Śāṅkha–Likhita gives more detailed information than Āpastamba or Baudhāyana.
+The limits of Āryāvarta[^138] stretched over wide areas according to Śāṅkha (i.e. to the east of Sindhu–Sauvira and to the west of Kāmpilya) than is the case with Baudhāyana (I. 1.
+25) or Vasiṣṭha (I. 8–9).
+The style of Śāṅkha reminds one of Kauṭilya rather than Gautama.
+The quotations hardly exhibit any ungrammatical forms.
+It is noteworthy that Yājñavalkya is included among the authors of smṛtis by Śāṅkha (vide note 137).
+If it is the extant Yājñavalkya–smṛti that is meant to be referred to, then the dharmasūtra of Śāṅkha will have to be assigned to a late date.
+But this does not seem to be likely.
+From the fact that the Yājñavalkya–smṛti itself enumerates Śāṅkha–Likhita among ancient authors on dharma, from the general style of the work, from the development of the legal conceptions it presents and from its doctrines about the rights of women, it appears almost certain that the extant Yājñavalkya–smṛti is much later than the dharmasūtra of Śāṅkha.
+There are close correspondences between Śāṅkha and Yājñavalkya.[^139] Śāṅkha is quoted 99 times and Śāṅkha–Likhita 63 times by Aparārka.
+On Yāj.
+III.
+289–90 (p.
+1154) Aparārka first quotes Śāṅkha as *‘Agnyutsādit samāvastram Cāndrāyaṇam carel–gīt ca dadyāt’* and five lines afterwards quotes Śāṅkha–Likhita with the words *‘Agnyutsāditamithyādikād ca samāvastram brahmacārīgṛhe bhikṣayāṃ caretām’*.
+Kalpataru (Brahmacārī) quotes Śāṅkha–Likhita 36 times, and Śāṅkha 19 times.
+From the fact that Śāṅkha–Likhita is quoted as including Śāṅkha–Likhita among writers on Dharmasāstras it may be inferred that the original text was tampered with by some redactor.
+Kalpataru on Vyavahāra (p.
+830–31) cites a long prose passage of Śāṅkha–Likhita on the proper avocations of the men of eleven mixed castes viz.

+Sūta, Kṣats, Māgadha, Ambastha, Vaidehaka, Ugra, Vena, Kukkuta, Ayogava, Pulkaya and Niṣāda (compare Viṣṇu dharmasūtra 16.
+7-13 and Manu X. 47-50 ) and on p.
+833 cites the avocations of Candāla, Śvapaca, dasyu and mleccha ganas.

+The prose quotations from Śāṅkha-Likhita refer to the Vedāṅgas, Śāṅkha, Yoga, Dharmaśāstra. Śāṅkha recognized eight forms of marriage.
+The views of Śāṅkha about the status of the offspring of mixed marriages differed from those of Baudhayāna (I. 8.
+6) and Manu (X. 6) and were intermediate between the latter two.[^140] The tarpana[^141] (which resembles the one in Baudhayāna, though it is more elaborate) refers to the six Vedāṅgas, Bhārata (but not Mahā-bhārata ), to twenty writers on *dharma* and contains numerous details about geography, mythology, and cosmogony which are generally found in the Purāṇas.
+The Dharmaśutra frequently cites the opinions of others.
+It mentions by name the views of Prajāpati, Aṅgirasa and Uśanas (Vivādaratnākara p.
+537 ), Pracetasa (Vivādarat. p.
+557-560 ), Vṛddha-Gautama ( Mada- na-pārijāta p.
+701-2 ).
+The verse quotations ascribed to Śāṅkha further mention Yama, Kātyāyana and Śāṅkha himself.
+But in drawing chronological conclusions it is better to leave the verse quotations out of account.
+The same verses are ascribed to Manu and Śāṅkha[^142] and a few sūtras closely resemble the Manusmṛti.[^143] Six identical verses occur in the Vasiṣṭha-dharmaśāstra (21.
+10-15) and in the Śāṅkha-smṛti (10th chap. ).

+All these circumstances lead to the conclusion that the dharmaśutra of Śāṅkha is probably later than Gautama and Āpastamba but earlier than the Yājñavalkya-smṛti and so must be assigned to some date between 300 B.C to 100 A.D

 [^132]: तन्त्रवार्तिक, p.
 139 ‘स्मार्तधर्माधिकारे हि शङ्खलिखिताभ्यामुक्तम्- आश्रयः स्मृतिधारकः’.